Magnify-Cash/magnify-monorepo/contracts/docs/README.md

-## NFTYFinanceV1
+# NFTYFinanceV1

-NFTYFinanceV1 is a smart contract protocol that enables lending and borrowing of ERC20 tokens using NFTs as collateral.

-This protocol introduces "LAMM" (Lending Automated Market Maker), a novel AMM-style architecture for lending markets.
+NFTYFinanceV1 is a smart contract protocol that facilitates lending and borrowing of ERC20 tokens using NFTs as collateral.
+The protocol introduces a novel AMM-style architecture called "LAMM" (Lending Automated Market Maker) for lending markets.

-### Contracts
+## Contracts

-NFTYFinanceV1 is built around a single core protocol, with several peripheral contracts.
+The NFTYFinanceV1 protocol consists of a single core contract and several peripheral contracts.
+Here is the contract structure:
-The contract structure for NFTYFinanceV1 is as follows:

 - `NFTYFinanceV1.sol`: Contains the core protocol module.
-- `NFTYFinanceERC721.sol`: Contains abstract ERC721 with built-in roles, to be inherited by other ERC721 contracts.
+- `NFTYFinanceERC721.sol`: Contains an abstract ERC721 with built-in roles, intended for inheritance by other ERC721 contracts.
-- `NFTYLendingKeysV1.sol`: Contains the lending desk key module, which handles lending desk ownership.
+- `NFTYLendingKeysV1.sol`: Contains the lending desk key module, responsible for handling lending desk ownership.
-- `NFTYObligationNotesV1.sol`: Contains the obligation note module, which handles borrower's obligation to pay back.
+- `NFTYObligationNotesV1.sol`: Contains the obligation note module, which manages a borrower's obligation to repay the loan.
-- `NFTYPromissoryNotesV1.sol`: Contains the promissory note, which handles lender's promise to be paid back.
+- `NFTYPromissoryNotesV1.sol`: Contains the promissory note module, which represents the lender's promise to be repaid.

-### Dependencies
+## Dependencies

-This contract relies on the following external contracts and libraries:
+The contract relies on the following external contracts and libraries:

 - OpenZeppelin Contracts (version 4.3.0)
   - `Ownable.sol`